mikeyrayvon/gdocs-cms/README.md

 2. File > Publish to the web
 3. copy the link from the publish dialog
 4. open index.html in a text editor
-5. replace the publishedDocUrl string with the link from step 3
+5. replace the $publishedDocUrl string with the link from step 3
-6. put index.html in your root directory
+6. put index.php in your root directory
 7. success

 in the wild: